 The term minerals refers to elements in their simple inorganic form.
 In nutrition they are commonly referred to as mineral elements or inorganic nutrients.
 Minerals are vital to health.
 Like vitamins, protein and other organic compounds, minerals (inorganic compounds) are essential for regulating and building the trillions of living cells which make up the body.
 Minerals are especially important for intracellular electrical messages which tells cells when to replicate and when to die if abnormal.
-Cancer is caused by these messages not being present due to mineral deficiencies.
+Cancer is caused by these messages not being present and is often due to mineral deficiencies.
 Infection and damage can also stop these

 The body is made from the following elements and their atomic numbers are included in brackets.

 The purpose or cause and effect these elements have in the human body and the natural sources of each one can be found on their dedicated pages.